 2024 - Bhagwan Birsa Munda Ji | Commemorative Coin

-The 18th commemorative coin for the year 2024 was released to mark the 150th Birth Anniversary of Bhagwan Birsa Munda Ji.
+The 18th commemorative coin of 2024 was released to mark the 150th Birth Anniversary of Bhagwan Birsa Munda Ji.

 Release Function: